Line of Actual Control

 Next up are the tail fins.
 Similarly, AeroHisto points out identifying details of post-blast Blue Arrow 7 missiles fired in Libya in 2019 here:

 The same details were identified in BBC Africa Eye’s Game of Drones documentary, which laid the blame for a drone strike in Libya on a Blue Arrow 7 fired from an Emirati drone.
-(The pin, pin frame, and exhaust valves are also visible below
+(The pin, pin frame, and exhaust valves are also visible below2.)

 In the animation above, pay particular attention to the fin’s beveled corners and the two sets of two slotted screws that hold each fin to the missile’s rear casing.
 As before, debris found in the wake of strikes in Western Sahara exhibit these same characteristics.
 These metal shards collected after a strike in al-Zalaa on August 26 match the fin design of the Blue Arrow 7.